-- c) Urban extensions to the south of Westward Ho! and Northam to accommodate approximately 1,240 dwellings and infrastructure. - d) Safeguarding and developing important economic assets Appledore shipyard, port facilities and tourism assets. - e) To capitalise on Assisted Area Status to deliver economic growth. - f) Support development in Westward Ho! to contribute to its role as a coastal resort and extend the tourism season. - g) Support development on Northam Burrows that would improve the visitor offer.
-(This development has now been completed). - h) Avoid development that contributes to coalescence between Appledore and Northam, and the designated 'green wedge' south of Northam. - i) Provision of social, community, recreation, sports and educational facilities to support new development. - j) Development to meet its own infrastructure needs, in sustainable travel, road improvements.
+- c) Urban extensions to the south of Westward Ho! and Northam to accommodate approximately 1,240 dwellings and infrastructure. - d) Safeguarding and developing important economic assets Appledore shipyard, port facilities and tourism assets. - e) To capitalise on Assisted Area Status to deliver economic growth. - f) Support development in Westward Ho! to contribute to its role as a coastal resort and extend the tourism season. - g) Supporting development on Northam Burrows that improves the visitor offer. - h) Avoid development that contributes to coalescence between Appledore and Northam, and the designated 'green wedge' south of Northam. - i) Provision of social, community, recreation, sports, and educational facilities to support new development. - j) Development to meet its own infrastructure needs, in sustainable travel, road improvements.
 Sea defences needed in Westward Ho! to combat climate change. - k) Development to respect the landscape setting including the adjoining Area of Outstanding Natural Beauty. - 3.16 The Northam Neighbourhood Plan does not seek to repeat these national or local policies but, where appropriate, to add relevant local detail and focus to those policies.
-It sets out the clear wishes of the community of Northam Parish in respect of the management and control of development, in order to attain appropriate sustainable growth WHAT DOES 'SUSTAINABLE GROWTH' MEAN? within Northam Parish
+It sets out the clear wishes of the community of Northam Parish in respect of the management and control of development, to attain appropriate green growth and sustainable development within Northam Parish.